 Delray Beach Bicycle Accident Lawyer

 There are a variety of Florida laws in place designed to govern the behavior of both drivers and cyclists while sharing the road.
-If followed appropriately, these laws are capable of preventing the vast majority of bicycle accidents and personal injuries.
-The Delray Beach Bicycle Accident Lawyers at our office usually find when an accident does occur, it is a result of someone failing to follow the law.
-While prosecuting a bicycle injury case, it is important to have a baseline understanding of the rules of the road as they relate to the cyclist to help prove fault and obtain compensation.
+If followed appropriately, these laws are capable of preventing the vast majority of bicycle accidents, personal injuries, and wrongful death.
+The Delray Beach bicycle accident lawyers at our office usually find when an accident does occur, it is a result of someone failing to follow the law.
+While prosecuting a bicycle injury case, it is important to have a baseline understanding of the rules of the road as they relate to the cyclist to help prove fault and obtain compensation from an insurance company or the party at fault.

 Bicycle Laws in Delray Beach, Florida

-To win a bicycle injury claim, our first step is proving that you were compliant with the rules of the road while the defendant failed to follow the laws or applicable standard of care.
+To win a bicycle injury claim, our first step is having your accident lawyer prove that you were compliant with the rules of the road while the defendant failed to follow the laws or applicable standard of care.
 In the event you were not compliant with the laws, you may still be entitled to compensation although your recovery will be diminished by your percentage of fault.
-Here are some of the responsibilities you have as a Florida cyclist.
+Here are some of the responsibilities you have as a Florida cyclist:

 Ride with the Traffic